On generic nefness of tangent sheaves: Equality conditions of Miyaoka inequality

 \subsection{Case of $\nu(c_1(E))= 0$}

 We will finish this section with the case when $\nu(c_1(E)) = 0$.
-We note that $c_1(E)$ is semistable with respect to the class $H^{n-1}$ in this case.
-We will prove the following proposition.
+We have the following result.

-\begin{prop} Let $X$ be a smooth projective variety of dimension $n\geqslant 2$.
+\begin{lemma} Let $X$ be a smooth projective variety of dimension $n\geqslant 2$.
 Let $E$ be a non-zero torsion-free sheaf such that $c_1(E)\equiv 0$ and that $E$ is generically nef.
-Let be a Jordan-H\"older filtration with respect to the class $\alpha=H^{n-1}$.
-Then \begin{enumerate} \item $c_1(E_k/E_{k-1})\equiv 0$. \end{enumerate} If we assume further that $c_2(E)\cdot H^{n-2}=0$ for some ample divisor $H$, then \begin{enumerate} \item[(2)] $ E_k/E_{k-1} $ is locally free in codimension $2$, and
+If we assume further that $c_2(E)\cdot H^{n-2}=0$ for some ample divisor $H$, then the reflexive hull $E^{**}$ is a flat vector bundle. \end{lemma}